Ready for winter?

 In these winter conditions, several elements impact trip planning:

-- Customer service telephone lines are busier because we receive more calls from people wanting to cancel a trip or inform us of a delay.
+- Customer contact centre telephone lines are busier because we receive more calls from people wanting to cancel a trip or inform us of a delay.

-- SIRTA reservations for the next day are blocked, because it is technically impossible to apply restrictions on our online reservation website.
+- SIRTA reservations for the next day are blocked, because it is technically impossible to apply restrictions on our online reservation website at the moment.

 Even a small accumulation of snow on the ground can impact the Transport adapté service

 Generally, the City of Montréal begins plowing the roads as soon as there is 2.5 centimetres of snow on the ground.
 Abrasives are used from the time when snowfall begins until it ends.